samgovier/front-end-dev/epchtmlcss/css.md

     * [Follow web standards](https://en.wikipedia.org/wiki/Web_colors)
     * Use color schemes from other sources (eg. [Adobe](http://kuler.adobe.com/))
     * Pick colors from a web page.
 Eg. Internet Explorer > Dev Tools F12 > Tools > Show Color Picker
-    * Use Web or Windows (eg. Paint) tools to find colors in decimal.
+    * Use Web or Windows (eg. Paint.NET) tools to find colors in decimal.
 If you get a number in decimal it can be converted to hexadecimal.

 Style Precedence
 ===